 - Signal can be affected by the weather

-Wireless broadband ISPs tend to fill a niche, covering gaps in the fixed line networks.
-If you find that your fixed line broadband access is very slow or non-existent then a WISP may be the ideal solution.
+Wireless broadband ISPs tend to fill a niche, covering gaps in the fixed-line networks.
+If you find that normal broadband access is very slow or non-existent then a WISP may be the ideal solution.